jessecusack/scientific-workflow/get_snippets.md

     ln ~/projects/some_folder/data/internal/data_dir destination/data_dir

-which is exactly equivalent to the original file.
+which is exactly equivalent to the original file but uses no more memory.
 If the original file is moved a hard link will still work.
 If you delete a hard link it will not delete the original.

 ## Local symbolic links